surferek/Machine-Learning/README.md

-# Machine learning resources for easy access in one plase.
+# Machine learning resources for easy access in one place.